googleprojectzero/fuzzilli/Docs/HowFuzzilliWorks.md

 ### Semantic Correctness
 In Fuzzilli, a program that raises an uncaught exception is considered to be semantically incorrect, or simply invalid.
 While it would be possible to wrap every (or most) statements into try-catch blocks, this would fundamentally change the control flow of the generated program and thus how it is optimized by a JIT compiler.
 Many JIT bugs can not be triggered through such a program.
 As such, it is essential that Fuzzilli generates semantically valid samples with a fairly high degree (as a baseline, Fuzzilli should aim for a correctness rate of above 50%).

-This challenge is up to each engine, and will thus be discussed separately for each of them.
+This challenge is up to each fuzzing engine, and will thus be discussed separately for each of them.

 ## FuzzIL
 Implementation: [FuzzIL/](https://github.com/googleprojectzero/fuzzilli/tree/main/Sources/Fuzzilli/FuzzIL) subdirectory